 Photo: REUTERS/Piroschka van de Wouw.

-These decisions pose some legal hurdles for Kyiv.
-The court rejected Ukraine's request for compensation, and only ordered Russia to comply with the agreement.
+These decisions pose a number of legal hurdles for Kyiv.
+The court rejected Ukraine’s request for compensation, and only ordered Russia to comply with the agreement.

-Ukrainian representative Anton Korynevych emphasized that this ruling is of great importance to Kyiv because it has determined that Russia violated international law.
+Ukraine's representative, Mr. Anton Korynevych, emphasized that this ruling is of great importance to Kyiv because it determined that Russia violated international law.

 “This is the first time Russia has been officially and legally recognized as an international violator.”

-Ukraine filed a lawsuit with the ICJ, or International Court of Justice, in 2017, accusing Russia of violating the anti-terrorism treaty by funding a number of pro-Russian separatist organizations in Ukraine.
+Ukraine filed a lawsuit with the ICJ, or International Court of Justice, in 2017, accusing Russia of violating the anti-terrorism treaty by funding several pro-Russian separatist organizations in Ukraine.

 The court's judges said Moscow had breached a UN anti-terrorism treaty by failing to investigate legitimate allegations that funds had been sent from Russia to Ukraine and may have been sent to finance terrorist activities.